microsoft/fluentui/rfcs/react-components/convergence/remove-commons.md

 ### Cons

+- Adds complexity to FooState type definition when FooState includes most/all of FooCommons
 - More work to do
 - Potential for delaying RC
   - This is mitigated by the last paragraph in the "Proposal" section